tekknolagi/tekknolagi.github.com/_posts/2024-07-23-toy-abstract-interpretation.md

     there's no control flow but you can read about them elsewhere!

 Abstract values always represent sets of concrete values.
-Instead of literally storing a set (in the world of integers, for example, it would be pretty big...there are a lot of integers), we group them into a finite number of named subsets.[^lattices]
+Instead of literally storing a set (in the world of integers, for example, it could get pretty big...there are a lot of integers), we group them into a finite number of named subsets.[^lattices]